BeckyWu220/react-native-text-field/README.md

 | visibilityIconTintColor | Optional.
 The tint color of the visible/invisible icon for secured text field.
 By default, tint color is null.|
 | visibilityIconSource | Optional.
 Image source of the icon to indicate visiblity for secured text field. |
 | invisibilityIconSource | Optional.
 Image source of the icon to indicate visiblity for secured text field. |

+## Migrating from 2.x to 3.x
+In 2.x, the `react-native-text-field` is validating the text field content as per typing.
+In 3.x, `validateAsTyping` props were added with default value false.
+If you need to keep validating your text field whenever the text changes, please manually assign `validateAsTyping` to `true`.
+Otherwise, the validation will be executed **once only** when user leaves the text field.

+If you are using `width` props of `react-native-text-field`, you might be just well without changing anything since the `width` takes higher priority than `width` in `style` props.
+If you notice that your horizontal margin looks not correct, please use `marginLeft` and `marginRight` in `style` props to adjust the margin to the left and right edge of the screen.